 We need DHA for normal brain and eye function.
 There’s no evidence that vegan children have an increased risk for visual problems, but the authors warned that the lower levels of DHA and vitamin A in the vegan children in this study may raise a concern for the visual health of vegan kids in general.

-There was no difference between the vegan and meat-eating children for vitamin B12, zinc, iodine or iron.
-Other studies have found that vegans have a higher intake of iron than meat-eaters showing that we don’t need meat for iron.
+There was no difference between the vegan and meat-eating children for vitamin B12, zinc, iodine, or iron.
+Other studies have found that vegans have a higher intake of iron than meat-eaters.

-All the large health bodies agree that well-planned vegan diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood and for athletes.
+All the large health bodies agree that well-planned plant-based diets are appropriate for all stages of the lifecycle, including pregnancy, lactation, infancy, childhood, adolescence, and older adulthood, as well as for athletes.

-The authors say that due to the small number of children in the study, larger, long-term studies are needed.
-It’s a shame they didn’t wait until they had more robust results!
+The authors admit that due to the small number of children in the study, larger, long-term studies are needed.